senzing-garage/serve-grpc/README.md

 ## Package

+:warning: This won't work until `/opt/senzing/g2/sdk/c/*.h` files can be copied from an existing Docker image.

 ### Package RPM and DEB files

 1. Use make target to run a docker images that builds RPM and DEB files.